 Affordable and predictable design

-The outputs of the SGL6 and SK450 are formed by precision lenses made of optical-grade acrylic.
+The outputs of the SK450 are formed by precision lenses made of optical-grade acrylic.
 These lenses capture every bit of usable light and produce a specific and well-defined shape and when they’re properly mounted, insure no dim or dark areas on your crop.
 Basically, all Super Grow LED lighting may be combined with additional units to accommodate any size or shape of grow area.